Some poems, old and new

 to come to a place of forgiveness

-is fearless
+that little girl is fearless

-is free of guilt, shame and/or blame
+is free of guilt, shame and blame

 is a pure, clean, clear, innocent girl

-opens her heart with love
+that little girl opens her heart with love

 voices her truth with compassion